Piako County: Farming

-The area between Morrinsville, Matamata, and Te Aroha is prime farmland and the area is one of the wealthiest farming areas worldwide.
+The area between Morrinsville, Matamata, and Te Aroha is prime farmland and the area is one of the wealthiest farming areas globally.
 The area itself is commonly used for dairy cattle due to the terrain.
-In the 1860s–1870s swamps and bush in the county were burnt off but soils were deficient in phosphate and the original farms were not profitable and government intervention was required to save many of the estates.
+In the 1860s–1870s swamps and bush in the county were burnt off but soils were deficient in phosphate and the original farms were not profitable with government intervention being required to save many of the estates.
 In the 20th century the dairy industry started to grow and many of the farms in the area converted to dairy cattle.
 Julius Vogel had helped tenant farmers from Lincolnshire settle the area in the 1880s.
 These settlers came over on the Norfolk.

-In 1879, the county had 5,298 head of sheep.
-By 1883, this had increased to 20,495 and in 1894 there were 224,264 head of sheep.
+In 1879 the county had 5,298 head of sheep.
+By 1883 this had increased to 20,495 and in 1894 there were 224,264 head of sheep.

 Ridings

 Piako County was originally divided into four ridings: Waitoa, Matamata, Taotaoroa, and Patetere.
 Each riding elected two members.
-By In 1881, Te Aroha riding having been constituted, along with one extra member for the council.
+By 1881 Te Aroha riding having been constituted, along with one extra member for the council.
 In 1900, Waitoa elected three members, Te Aroha and Patetere two members each, and Matamata and Taotaoroa just one member each.
-In 1905, this was changed again to give Te Aroha just one member and Waitoa four.
+In 1905 this was changed again to give Te Aroha just one member and Waitoa four.
 In 1922 the county annexed the Tahuna Riding of Hauraki Plains County increasing the number of ridings to six.